Challenges and Business Opportunities

 The human rights management approach is separated into five stages as follows

-• Preparing a Human Rights Due Diligence (HRDD) which includes a human rights risk assessment
+• Conducting a Human Rights Due Diligence (HRDD), which includes a human rights risk assessment

 • Conducting human rights impact assessment, establishing preventive and corrective measures, and providing remedies for those who might be affected by immediate and long-term solutions

-• Monitoring and reporting of human rights performance
+• Monitoring and reporting on human rights performance

-• Raising awareness for stakeholders on the prevention of potential human rights violation.
-The figure below outlines the Human Rights Management process.
+• Raising awareness among stakeholders to prevent potential human rights violations The figure below outlines the Human Rights Management process.

 GC Human Rights Policy